Prinzhorn/skrollr/README.md

 skrollr ships with some built in functions:

 * linear: The default.
 Doesn't need to be specified.
-* quadratic: Multiplies the value with itself.
+* quadratic: To the power of two.
 So 50% looks like 25%.
-* cubic: Like quadratic but multiplied again.
-So 50% looks like 6.25%
+* cubic: To the power of three.
+So 50% looks like 12.5%
 * begin/end: They always return 0 or 1 respectively.
 No animation.
 * swing: Slow at the beginning and accelerates at the end.
 So 25% -> 14.6%, 50% -> 50%, 75% -> 85.3%
 * bounce: Bounces like a ball.
 See https://www.desmos.com/calculator/tbr20s8vd2 for a graphical representation.